-For first-time expats and even seasoned movers, the terms can be confusing.
-Do you pay more for the speed of air freight, or save money with sea freight?
-This guide breaks down the key differences so you can make an informed choice that suits your relocation needs.
+For first-time expats and even seasoned movers, air freight vs sea freight can be confusing.
+Do you pay more for speed, or save money with slower shipping?
+This guide explains the key differences so you can make the best decision for your move.
+Understanding the process of shipping personal belongings abroad can also make your relocation easier.

 What Is Air Freight?